ppkantorski/eGPU-toggler/README.md

 # How To Use Program

-1. Extract the files from the .zip.
+1. Extract the files from the .zip to its own folder.

 2. Right click on "eGPU-toggler.bat" file and create a .lnk shortcut.